Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • The home has a pool

-• The family is unsure about condition
+• The family is uncertain about the property’s condition

 • There may be deferred maintenance